EL-HOUSS-BRAHIM/watch-party/FRONTEND-STRUCTURE.md

 # Watch Party Frontend Structure

+> **⚠️ DEPLOYMENT UPDATE**: This project now uses a unified deployment system.
+See the root-level `deploy.sh` script and GitHub Actions workflow for automated CI/CD deployment.

 This document provides a comprehensive overview of the Watch Party frontend application structure, including all pages, components, and their organization.

 ## 📁 Project Overview